seanox/aspect-js/manual/en/composite.md

 # Components

-The implementation of Seanox aspect-js focuses on a modular and component-based architecture.
-The framework supports a declarative designation of components in the markup, the outsourcing and automatic loading of resources at runtime, as well as an automatic view model binding.
+Seanox aspect-js is designed for a modular and component-based architecture.
+For this purpose, the framework supports declarative marking of components in the markup as well as automatic mechanisms for view-model binding and loading of outsourced resources at runtime.

 ## Contents Overview